vplusplus/RazorTextTemplatePreProcessor/Samples/README.md

 ######Sample01: Absolute minimal template with just enough signatures

-Sample 01 uses followng base-class with following signatures.
+Sample 01 shows absolute minimal signatures required for leveraging surprisingly good set of Razor features in a self-contained template.
+The base-class supporting the template has following signatures.

 ```
 protected void WriteLiteral(object something);
 protected void Write(object something);
 protected abstract void Execute();
 ```
-`

 With this minimal signatures, many of the useful Razor features are not available.
+One particular feature that will not work is using @helper(s).
+From here on, you can progressively add additional Razor text and start isolating the breaking point.
+(It it compiles it should work).